juxor/afaq/markdown/secH2.md

 cannot have one without the other.
 Freedom is not genuine if some people are too poor or too weak to enjoy it, and equality is not genuine is some people are ruled by others."_ [**About Anarchism**, p.
 29] Clearly, anarchists do **not** have liberal politics.
-Quite the reverse, as we subject it to extensive critique from a working class perspective.
+Quite the reverse, as we subject these to extensive critique from a working class perspective.

 To the claim that anarchism _"combines a socialist critique of capitalism with